oracle/odpi/doc/src/public_functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- a reference to the variable in which the number of elements is to be set.
+    **var** [IN] -- a reference to the variable in which the number of elements is to be set.
 If the reference is NULL or invalid an error is returned.

-    **numElements** -- the number of elements that PL/SQL should consider part of the array.
+    **numElements** [IN] -- the number of elements that PL/SQL should consider part of the array.
 This number should not exceed the number of elements that have been allocated in the variable.